bosley/slpx/README.md

 examine its role in the `primitive` tests by reading the `tests/primitives/main.slpx` in relation tot he bootstrap file.

+## Customization

+The tui controls and colors can be customized by modifying your `init.slpx` in the operating system's config dir under "slpx."
+This dir is commonly `~/.config/` on linux and `/Users/<username>/Library/Application\ Support/` on mac.

+The files themselves are source from `cmd/slpx/assets` under `advanced` and `default`.

+## Syntax Highlighting

+Read `syntax/README.md` to see how to install the syntax files for `.slpx` extensions in VSCode + derivatives.

 # SLP - Parser & Data

 Parses test into lists of the following: